OrangeFox86/DreamcastControllerUsbPico/README.md

   <img src="images/Maple_Bus_Hardware_Communication.png?raw=true" alt="Maple Bus Hardware Communication"/>
 </p>

+### Connecting the Hardware

+The Dreamcast uses a 36 ohm resistor and a small fuse in series between the chip I/O and the controller ports.
+In my tests, I have hard wired the I/O of the pico to the controller port without running into issues (yet).
+However, I plan on using a 33 ohm resistor and 1/16 amp littelfuse once I actually build things out.
+These components would be there just in case a faulty device was plugged in.
+On a fault, the 33 ohm resistor will limit the current draw to 100 mA at 3.3 V for each I/O. This is still twice the rated max I/O current of the RP2040.
+That's where the fuse will come in - it should blow within a few milliseconds (on average) after a fault occurs.
+I don't know how much abuse the RP2040 can take, but I assume it should be able to survive that.
+You'd then just be left with a dead port instead of a dead chip.

+I played around with higher resistance on these lines, but any more than around 100 ohms limits the charge/discharge speed and causes communication errors.
+I feel like low value resistors and quick blowing fuses provide the best tradeoff while still keeping cost and complexity low.
+It also matches Sega's design.

 ## Generating Maple Bus Output

 The maple_out PIO state machine handles Maple Bus output.